Skip to main content Skip to secondary navigation

 To ease the logistical burden on the Faculty Leader, BOSP will contract with a dedicated program provider to coordinate logistical arrangements.
 BOSP will request bids from providers based on the program proposal.
 Faculty Leaders may also suggest providers based on their professional contacts abroad.
 BOSP staff and campus partners will review submitted provider bids and determine which provider can deliver the highest quality and most cost-effective services.

-These outside providers generally provide comprehensive in-country support including arranging classroom space and housing, in-country transportation, setting up guest speakers and site visits, and serving as an on-site contact for student emergencies.
-BOSP will serve as the primary contact with on-site program providers during the bidding process.
+These outside providers generally provide comprehensive in-country support including arranging classroom space and housing, in-country transportation, setting up guest speakers and site visits, and serving as an onsite contact for student emergencies.
+During the bidding process, BOSP will be the primary contact with on-site program providers.
 Once the provider is selected, the BOSP Program Manager and Faculty Leader will work with the provider to finalize on-site arrangements.
 While the provider can handle a significant portion of the on-site logistics, the Faculty Leader will share responsibility for the overall logistical plan for the program and is responsible for program activities not arranged by the provider.

-The Faculty Leader will nominate one Program Assistant for their program.
-In selecting the Program Assistant, the Faculty Leader should consider the individual’s prior experience in the program location, proficiency in the local language and understanding of the local culture, and experience working with undergraduate students.
-Program Assistants must be Stanford graduate students and must be returning to Stanford the following academic year.
-The Program Assistant is required to live with students to serve as resident advisor and accompany all activities throughout the program.
-During the program, BOSP Program Assistants perform three different types of duties – logistical support, teaching assistance (TA) and residential assistance (RA).
+The Faculty Leader will nominate one Seminar Assistant for their program.
+In selecting the Seminar Assistant, the Faculty Leader should consider the individual’s prior experience in the program location, proficiency in the local language, understanding of the local culture, and experience working with undergraduate students.
+Seminar Assistants must be Stanford graduate students and must be returning to Stanford the following academic year.
+The Seminar Assistant must live with students to serve as a resident advisor and accompany all activities throughout the program.
+During the program, BOSP Seminar Assistants perform three different types of duties – logistical support, teaching assistance (TA), and residential assistance (RA).

 Student Outreach and Selection

-BOSP will post the program description on its website and conduct general outreach and may work with the Faculty Leader to coordinate an information session prior to the application deadline.
-The Faculty Leader will be responsible for reviewing student applications and selecting program participants.
+BOSP will post the program description on its website and conduct general outreach and may work with the Faculty Leader to coordinate an information session before the application deadline.
+The Faculty Leader will review student applications and select program participants.

-The Faculty Leader and Program Assistant will be required to attend two orientations prior to the program.
-The orientations will be organized and run by BOSP staff in collaboration with other relevant campus partners and will take place in Winter and Spring quarters.
+The Faculty Leader and Seminar Assistant will be required to attend two orientations before the program.
+The orientations will be organized and run by BOSP staff in collaboration with other relevant campus partners.

-BOSP will collaborate with the Faculty Leader and the Program Assistant to host a pre-departure orientation for students in Spring Quarter.
+BOSP will collaborate with the Faculty Leader and the Seminar Assistant to host a pre-departure orientation for students in Spring or Summer Quarter.
 The program will also have an on-site orientation shortly after arrival.
-The on-site orientation offers an important opportunity for Faculty Leaders and Program Assistants to establish group norms, review course objectives and clarify program expectations and health and safety concerns.
+The on-site orientation offers an essential opportunity for Faculty Leaders and Seminar Assistants to establish group norms, review course objectives and clarify program expectations and health and safety concerns.
 The on-site orientation may be held in conjunction with an on-site provider.

 Student Supervision and Mentoring